samhains/samhains.github.io/blog/_posts/intro-fab/2017-11-8-modular-projection-mapping-surface-p-1.md

 This was challenging, due to the size of the Coroplast sheets that I purchased and the limited space I had access to in ITP's fabrication shop.
 I found that my results were improved as soon as I started orienting the ruler and the tape measure with the assistance of a gridded cutting board.

-Another challenge is accounting for the various ways that the box would be overlapping or underlapping at the edges and corners.
+Another challenge is accounting for the various ways that the box overlaps and underlapping at its edges.
 I settled on the following dimensions by taking into account the thickness of the material (0.157"):

 * 6"x6" (Left and Right)
 * 7"x6" (Front and Back)